tainstr/misura.doc/microscope.rst

 To open the HSM controls, you have to select HSM in the selection window that apperas after having logged in.

+Read :ref:`live_acquisition` for a general description of the acquisition window.

 HSM window is made of these main parts:

 - `Buttons bar`_